§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

-Source checked 6 May 2026.
-External reference: https://www.ahpra.gov.au/Resources/Artificial-Intelligence-in-healthcare.aspx
+Source checked 5 June 2026.
+External reference: https://www.ahpra.gov.au/Resources/Regulating-new-and-changing-healthcare.aspx

 What the source emphasises